Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 Space City.
 Energy Capital.
 Your Next Home in Texas.

 Houston is the fourth-largest city in the United States and the undisputed energy capital of the world — but reducing it to oil and gas misses the bigger picture.
-The Greater Houston metro is home to the Texas Medical Center (the largest medical complex on the planet), NASA's Johnson Space Center, the Port of Houston (the busiest port in the U.S. by foreign tonnage), and 24 Fortune 500 headquarters.
-With a population exceeding 7.3 million, one of the most ethnically diverse populations of any American city, and a median home price roughly $100,000 below the national average, Houston offers an unusual combination of global-city amenities and Sun Belt affordability.
+The Greater Houston metro is home to the Texas Medical Center (the largest medical complex on the planet), NASA's Johnson Space Center, the Port of Houston (the busiest port in the U.S. by foreign tonnage), and 26 Fortune 500 headquarters.
+With a population approaching 7.9 million, one of the most ethnically diverse populations of any American city, and a median home price roughly $100,000 below the national average, Houston offers an unusual combination of global-city amenities and Sun Belt affordability.
 This guide covers everything you need to make a confident move to Houston in 2026 — from flood zones to school districts to the electricity market.

 Explore Your Move